aiportfoliorhea/ai-portfolio/README.md

 Chunk Size Tradeoffs

-Small chunks (256): precise retrieval, but more chunks passed to LLM increases middle problem risk Medium chunks (512): worst of both worlds in this dataset — splits content across boundaries Large chunks (1024): less precise retrieval but richer context per chunk, higher faithfulness
+Small chunks (256): retrieval is enhanced and precise, but more chunks passed to LLM increases middle problem risk (performs worse if context is in the middle)
+Medium chunks (512): worst of both worlds in this dataset — splits content across boundaries losing context and necessary overlap
+Large chunks (1024): less precise retrieval but richer context per chunk, this increases faithfulness

-**Final config: 1024/102** — prioritises faithfulness, the critical metric for a SEC filing assistant.
+**Final config: 1024/102** — prioritize faithfulness, which is the critical metric for a SEC filing assistant.